 Typically the first signs of PCOS occur in adolescence and are characterized by irregular menses often coupled with heavy bleeding or a lack of menstruation altogether (Vanderhaeghe 104).

-The development of PCOS is associated with early pubarche/precocious puberty (breast budding and pubic hair growth) in girls between the ages of 7 to 11 years old (Vanderhaeghe 105).
+The development of PCOS is associated with early pubarche/precocious puberty (breast budding and pubic hair growth) in folks with ovaries between the ages of 7 to 11 years old (Vanderhaeghe 105).

 The early onset of puberty is linked with hyper-androgenism and insulin resistance, which suggests alternate hormonal triggers.